bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 1) The steppers seem more quiet.

 2) I ran Shake&Tune before and after enabling.
 I was curious if it would be affected.
+I don't see an effect.

 <img width="1350" height="1044" alt="autotune" src="https://github.com/user-attachments/assets/2a7163a7-1691-4510-9dfd-7867cc5f5a49" />